OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/defi/stvl.md

 ---
 title: stvl
-description: 'The documentation explores the stvl functionality: a tool for returning and plotting historical values of the total sum of Total Value Locked (TVL) from all listed protocols.
+description: "'The documentation explores the stvl functionality: a tool for returning" and plotting historical values of the total sum of Total Value Locked (TVL) from all listed protocols.
 Source code links are included.'
 keywords: